christoph-v/spark/README.md

 ## 1. S&P-ARK, The Project

-S&P-ARK was not a "real" project, but it was used to publish my opinion about a project / or about projects / that should be conducted by the Web3D Community to elaborate the "Community Requirements" for the NSN and to use the NSN, after it will have been standardized
+S&P-ARK is not a "real" project, but it is used to publish my opinion about a project / or about projects / that should be conducted by the Web3D Community to elaborate the "Community Requirements" for the NSN and to use the NSN, after it will have been standardized

 ### 1.1.
-Now (2022-03-24) the Project is actually started
+Now (2022-03-24) the "Template" Project is actually started

 with following TODO List